 Michigan Electrocution Accident Lawyer: Best Electrocution Attorneys

-Electrocution Lawyers PLLC is the nation’s only law firm exclusively dedicated to injuries and wrongful death caused by electrocution.
-Led by founder and partner Jeffrey H. Feldman, our electrocution accident lawyers fight for families and communities throughout Michigan and the entire United States.
+Electrocution Lawyers PLLC is the only law firm in the country that focuses only on injuries and deaths caused by electrocution.
+Founded by Jeffrey H. Feldman and joined by nationally known trial lawyer Chris Stombaugh, our team fights for families and communities in Michigan and across the United States.

 If you’ve suffered serious personal injury as a result of an electric shock exposure, or if a loved one has been killed by an electrocution accident, a Michigan electrocution accident lawyer can help you and your family recover full compensation for all of your harms and losses.
 These can include pain and suffering compensation, compensation for loss of financial support and economic loss, past and future medical bills, lost wages and future lost economic earnings, and compensation for the loss of support and companionship of a loved one killed by electricity.